Darwin & Surrounds 3 day itinerary

 Today, immerse yourself in the local Aboriginal art scene.
 Darwin City and Parap are great places to view and invest in Aboriginal art pieces from around the Northern Territory.
 The Museum and Art Gallery of the Northern Territory is also a great place to find out more about Aboriginal art and to see local crocodile celebrity, Sweetheart.
 The famous 5-metre, 780-kilogram taxidermied saltwater crocodile is on permanent display in the museum.
 The museum also houses a Cyclone Tracy exhibition where you can appreciate the scale of devastation the city suffered on 24th December 1974.

 The Defence of Darwin Experience at the Military Museum is a great place to get your wartime history fix.
 Learn about the bombing of Darwin and the city’s role in WWII through the gallery and multimedia presentations.
 Check out the displays of artillery pieces, vehicles, uniforms and firearms at the museum, or head to Stokes Hill Wharf and the Bombing of Darwin Harbour exhibit at the RFDS Tourist Facility.
 The VR movie and life-sized holograms help bring the dramatic events to life.
+If you're looking for a day tour, then you can't go past The Darwin History and Wartime Experience.

 Historical harbour views